miriam-may/Vuln_hub/JANGOW_1.0.1/scans.md

 ![ffuf](images/ffuf.png)

 Going to the browser and rendering it, we see the IDs of the web server.
 Maybe not a rabbit hole, then?
-I seem to be able to execute linux commands and get a response from the server via this webpage.
+I seem to be able to execute Linux commands and get a response from the server via this webpage.

 ![id](images/displayed_id.png)